codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 toc: true
 ---

-A Git Source is an entity created for GitOps Runtimes and connected to a Git repository in your organization.
+A Git Source is an entity created for GitOps Runtimes, and connected to a Git repository in your organization.
 Git Sources are unique to Codefresh, and serves as an easy way to manage the deployment and configuration of Argo CD applications on clusters, as every resource in the Git repo referenced by the Git Source is always synced to the cluster.
 Codefresh manages the Git Source itself as an Argo CD application.

 To understand the relationship between Git Sources, GitOps Runtimes, and Argo CD applications, review [Git Source Concepts](#git-source-concepts).

 Codefresh supports two types of Git Sources: [Standard and Restricted Git Sources](#standard-and-restricted-git-sources).
 You can create, edit, and delete both types Git Sources directly in the Codefresh UI.
+See [Git Source settings](#git-source-settings) and [Create a Git Source](#create-a-git-source).